mb2o/Easy-WordPress-Custom-Post-Types/readme.md

 ### Meta Boxes

-Our Snippet post type should allow me to enter additional information about the single snippet - perhaps a GitHub link, additional notes, an associated url for the snippet, etc.
+Our Snippet post type should allow me to enter additional information about the single snippet - perhaps a GitHub link, additional notes, an associated url for the snippet, etc. These items are unique to each post, and can be displayed in a custom meta box.

     $snippet->add_meta_box('Snippet Info', array(
       'Associated URL' => 'text',
       'GitHub Link' => 'text',
-      'Additional Notes' => 'textarea'
+      'Additional Notes' => 'textarea',
+      'Original Snippet' => 'checkbox'
     ));

-Within the second array argument, set the label text and the type of input to display,respectively.
+Within the second array argument, set the label text and the type of input to display, respectively.

 However, if you require a select box, you need to pass an array, with the first key equaling the type of input to create ('select' element), and the second key being an array of choices.
 For example:

     $snippet->add_meta_box( 'Personal Info', array(
       'Name' => 'text',